-The close of business on April 2, 2015 has been fixed by the Board of Directors as the record date for the determination of stockholders entitled to notice of, and entitled to vote at, the Annual Meeting.
-The total number of shares of Common Stock outstanding and entitled to vote on April 2, 2015 was 23,574,940.
-Holders of Common Stock have the right to one vote for each share registered in their names on the books of the Company as of the close of business on the record date.
+You are entitled to vote your shares of Common Stock at our Annual Meeting if you were a stockholder at the close of business on April 7, 2017, the record date for our Annual Meeting.

+The total number of shares of Common Stock outstanding and entitled to vote on April 7, 2017 was 23,521,207.
+Holders of Common Stock have the right to one vote for each share registered in their names as of the close of business on the record date.